 Except for study 6, all experiments involved participants from Amazon Mechanical Turk.
 We recruited Americans with a hit approval rating of 98% or higher and 100 hits or less.
 The latter restriction aimed to assure they were somewhat naïve about psychological experimentation Respondents were excluded if they failed simple attention checks (e.g., “to monitor quality, please respond with a seven for this item”).
 There were two such screening questions in studies 1-4; study 5 had one; study 6 used a different kind of attention check.

-Study 6 was involved (mainly student) members of a study pool at a British university, invited by email to complete an online Omnibus survey (see https://osf.io/cvrn4 for pre-registration).
-Here we measured attentiveness by asking participants to recall specific details: the global regions that one of the charities operated (Latin America and Africa).
+Study 6 was involved (mainly student) members of a study pool at a British university, invited to complete an online Omnibus survey (see https://osf.io/cvrn4 for pre-registration).
+Here we measured attentiveness by asking participants to recall the global regions that one of the charities operated (Latin America and Africa).
 The results reported below focuses on participants who recalled at least one of these regions.
 In the supplementary materials we also report results for the full sample.
 Results are similar for each of these subsets.

 Based on these inclusion and exclusion criteria the final sample sizes were 398, 614, 611, 608, 433, and 319 in Studies 1-6, respectively (variation tracking design complexity).
-The percentage of women varied between 57 and 60%, the median age across all studies was 29-30 years (SDs from 9.55 to 10.64).
+The percentage of women varied between 57 and 64%, the median age across all studies was 23-30 years (SDs from 9.55 to 12.05).
 In Study 1, 2, 3, and 5, participants received $1.50 as a baseline payment, whereas those in the slightly longer Study 4 received $2.
 Baseline payments could not be donated within the study.
 In addition, participants were offered a bonus payment, or entered into a raffle, from which they could donate (main dependent variable).
 Studies 1 and 2 involved a bonus of $3, Studies 3 and 4 involved a raffle for $50 (1:25 odds in Study 3 and 1:100 in Study 4).
 Study 5 had a bonus of $5.
-Study 6 involved a raffle for one of 20 Amazon £50 gift cards (odds of winning not disclosed, roughly 1:19 ex-post).
+Study 6 involved a raffle for one of 20 Amazon £50 gift cards (odds of winning not disclosed, roughly 1:20 ex-post).